nixworks/public/news/2009/04/26/the-united-states-declares-a-public-health-emergency-over-the-outbreak-of-swine-influenza.md

 ### Related:

-1. [The U.S. states of North Carolina and Virginia declare a state of emergency over gas shortages as a result of the Colonial pipeline leak in Shelby County, Alabama. ](/news/2016/09/19/the-u-s-states-of-north-carolina-and-virginia-declare-a-state-of-emergency-over-gas-shortages-as-a-result-of-the-colonial-pipeline-leak-in.md) _Context: United States, states of emergency_
+1. [The U.S. states of North Carolina and Virginia declare a state of emergency over gas shortages as a result of the Colonial pipeline leak in Shelby County, Alabama. ](/news/2016/09/19/the-u-s-states-of-north-carolina-and-virginia-declare-a-state-of-emergency-over-gas-shortages-as-a-result-of-the-colonial-pipeline-leak-in.md) _Context: American, states of emergency_
 2. [ The confirmed worldwide number of cases of swine influenza reaches 1,490. ](/news/2009/05/5/the-confirmed-worldwide-number-of-cases-of-swine-influenza-reaches-1-490.md) _Context: current outbreak, swine flu_
 3. [ Israel aids the Palestinian National Authority, Egypt, and Jordan in combatting swine influenza. ](/news/2009/05/2/israel-aids-the-palestinian-national-authority-egypt-and-jordan-in-combatting-swine-influenza.md) _Context: current outbreak, swine flu_
-4. [ H1N1 influenza kills a third United States citizen and spreads to Australia and Japan. ](/news/2009/05/10/h1n1-influenza-kills-a-third-united-states-citizen-and-spreads-to-australia-and-japan.md) _Context: United States, current outbreak_
+4. [ H1N1 influenza kills a third United States citizen and spreads to Australia and Japan. ](/news/2009/05/10/h1n1-influenza-kills-a-third-united-states-citizen-and-spreads-to-australia-and-japan.md) _Context: American, current outbreak_
 5. [ Mexico reports 149 deaths from the outbreak of swine influenza. ](/news/2009/04/27/mexico-reports-149-deaths-from-the-outbreak-of-swine-influenza.md) _Context: current outbreak, swine flu_